We Stop Unwanted Calls and Debt Collector Harassment.

 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), United Consumers, Inc. (UCI) was initially founded in 1953 and incorporated in 1982.
+They’re legit.
+According to the Better Business Bureau (BBB), United Consumers, Inc. (UCI) is a legitimate collection agency, initially founded in 1953 and incorporated in 1982.
 The BBB opened its file in 2001 and lists UCI as a collection agency.
-Buzzfile estimates their annual revenue at $3million and the size of its staff at 37 people.
+Buzzfile estimates their annual revenue at $3 million and the size of its staff at 37 people.

 According to its website, UCI’s mission is to “constantly strive to be an ethical, trustworthy and innovative organization dedicated to the fulfillment of our clients’ needs by providing dependable, and professional, solution orientated recovery services at affordable prices.”
 UCI provides collection services for tax bureaus; hospitals; physicians’ offices; banks, utility companies; retailers; commercial lenders; and bad checks.
 As a full-service third-party collection agency, United Consumers Inc offers bad debt collection; skip tracing; insurance follow-up; client support; compliance training; and the latest technology, including predictive and power dialing capabilities and integrated intelligent collection software.